Data Categories

 Overview

 A data category represents a dataset loaded into Visier that runs on a unique data load frequency.
 Each data category produces its own data version and, if there are multiple data categories, each is joined to the primary data version at runtime.
 If there are multiple data categories, one is the primary data category and the others are supplementary data categories.
 A data category is a set of instructions to generate a data version.
-The "instructions" within a data category bring together the mappings from source data to objects in Visier's data model.
+These instructions within a data category bring together the mappings from source data to objects in Visier's data model.
 For example, a mapping connects your organization's source data about your employees to Visier's Employee subject.

 A data category defines how to release data versions to production, such as auto-release latest or manual release.
 To change a data category's release behavior, see Release Behavior.